invider/collider.jam/README.md

 jam play
 ```

-Collider.JAM will start a server and open default browser
+Collider.JAM will start a server and open the default browser
 pointing at *[http://localhost:9999]*.